 RICHARD FRIEDMAN is the Vice President of the Benefits & Compensation Group at The Ayco Company, a leading provider of financial-planning services for executives at public companies.
 In addition, he is the editor of the Ayco Compensation & Benefits Digest and a speaker at national conferences and corporate meetings on employee benefit issues.
 Richard was an estate and gift tax attorney at the Internal Revenue Service.
 He graduated with a BA in History from the University of Pennsylvania.
 He later received his JD from St. John’s University School of Law and his LLM in Taxation from New York University School of Law.

-MICHAEL GOLDSTEIN is the CEO and President of Summit Alliance Executive Benefits, a Summit Alliance Financial company.
-Before taking this position, he was Senior Vice President and National Director of Strategic Development at Clark Consulting, a retirement services and asset management firm specializing in the design, funding, and administration of qualified and nonqualified retirement plans.
+MICHAEL GOLDSTEIN is the Executive Vice President at The Gottlieb Organization.
+Previously, he was the CEO and President of Summit Alliance Executive Benefits, a Summit Alliance Financial company.
+Before taking that position, he was Senior Vice President and National Director of Strategic Development at Clark Consulting, a retirement services and asset management firm specializing in the design, funding, and administration of qualified and nonqualified retirement plans.
 Mr. Goldstein has written dozens of articles on the subject of nonqualified plans and co-authored the American Bar Association Real Property, Probate and Trust Law Section’s Life Insurance Counselor book Taxation and Funding of Nonqualified Deferred Compensation: A Complete Guide to Design and Implementation.

-JOHN LAWSON, Vice President of Executive Compensation at Tompkins Financial Advisors in Pittsford, New York, has counseled executives to make informed decisions regarding their executive rewards for the last 20 years.
+JOHN LAWSON is a former (now retired) Vice President of Executive Compensation at Tompkins Financial Advisors in Pittsford, New York, where he counseled executives to make informed decisions regarding their executive rewards for over 20 years.
 Before joining Tompkins, he was the VP of Executive Compensation at AM&M Financial Services.

 A great learning tool.
 It presents NQDC with depth and detail in an easy-to-follow manner.